The Life Sciences Law Review: United Kingdom

 iv Named-patient and compassionate-use procedures

-Regulation 167 of the Medicines Regulations implements the named-patient exemption under Directive 2001/83/EC into UK law.
-It allows the supply of unlicensed medicines in response to a bona fide unsolicited request by a healthcare professional to meet the unmet clinical needs of an individual patient.
+The Medicines Regulations allow the supply of unlicensed medicines in response to a bona fide unsolicited request by a healthcare professional to meet the unmet clinical needs of an individual patient.
 Medicinal products supplied under the named-patient exemption are known as 'specials'.
-A special may not be advertised (although price lists may be made available) and they should not be supplied if an equivalent authorised product is available.
+A special may not be advertised (although price lists may be made available).
 The responsibility for patient safety remains with the prescribing clinician.

 If a special is manufactured in the United Kingdom, the manufacturer must hold a manufacturer's (specials) licence granted by the MHRA.
 Importers of specials must hold the appropriate wholesale dealer's or manufacturer's authorisation.
 In addition, importers must notify the MHRA 28 days prior to importing a special.